tomasbjerre/git-changelog-gradle-plugin/README.md

 To build the code you need to run `build.sh` in root of repo.
 You may also have a look at `.travis.yml`.

-To do a release you need to do `./gradlew release` and release the artifact from [staging](https://oss.sonatype.org/#stagingRepositories).
+To do a release you need to do `./gradlew release -Dgradle.publish.key=... -Dgradle.publish.secret=...` and release the artifact from [staging](https://oss.sonatype.org/#stagingRepositories).
 More information [here](http://central.sonatype.org/pages/releasing-the-deployment.html).